 READ MORE: Where Are the Best Beaches in Wānaka

-We pulled up at the nearby car park and started walking along the beach.
-I saw a group of people clustered close to the shoreline before the actual tree.
+We pulled up at the nearby car park and started walking along the beach, a small mass of people gathering in the distance.
 And then I saw it.
 My pulse started rushing.
 Emotions I never knew existed surged through my brain.
-A tear slipped through the defences of my eye, crashing onto the stony beach.
+A tear slipped through the defenses of my eye, crashing onto the stony beach.

 Latest posts by Jon Algie (see all)

 - Top 12 Beaches in the South Island, New Zealand - February 9, 2023

 - Second Beach, Dunedin - February 2, 2023